demiguard/Tracershop/pingService/README.md

 # Ping Service
 ### Purpose
 This service is an extention to tracershop.
 It pings a Service Class Provider **(SCP)** for DICOM images.
-Extracts the information and places it in a mysql database
+Extracts the information and places it in a mysql database. it's will make SQL queries to the main Django database.
+If you have not set this up yet then this service will not work.
+This service might break if you modify the following tables/collumns in the django with out touching this Service.
+This is a hard dependency, because django is shit at having service threads.
+<li> customer_aet
+<li> customer_address
+<li> customer_booking

 ### Requirements
 Inheritted from Tracershop but otherwise the PYPI-packages: